- Gale Literature (Literature Criticism)

 - “The Architecture of Middlemarch: From Building Cottages to the Home Epic.”
 Nineteenth-Century Studies.
 24 (2012): 53-79.

-- Home Feelings: Liberal Citizenship and the Canadian Reading Camp Movement (forthcoming with McGill-Queen’s University Press, fall 2019).
+- Home Feelings: Liberal Citizenship and the Canadian Reading Camp Movement (McGill-Queen’s University Press, 2019.

 - Writing Unemployment: Worklessness, Mobility, and Citizenship in Twentieth-Century Canadian Literatures (University of Toronto Press, 2013) (PS8101.U46 M37 2013)